dennisyakovlev/Database-Simplfied/README.md

 ### Flaws
 * Complete disregard for every database concept in existence.
-* Can store only indrebily specific data.
+* Can store only incredibly specific data.
 * Read only.

 ### Goal Reflection